-The guitar body is then slid along under the router in the jig, with the router bit cutting the groove.
+The guitar body is then slid along the brass rod on the jig, with the router bit cutting the groove.
 Below, the binding groove is shown routed around the perimeter of both the top and back.

-The depth of the cut is now increased to the depth of the binding plus the glued-on purfling by changing the router bit guide bearing.
+The depth of the cut is now increased to the depth of the binding plus the glued-on purfling.
 The scrap wood from before is used to adjust and check the depth, as shown below.

 The top and back perimeters are then re-routed, but stopping shy of the end binding strip that was previously glued in.
 The remaining part of the groove will be cut by hand, with a chisel.

-The top and back purfling grooves can now be routed, setting the depth of cut appropriately by replacing the guide bearing.
+The top and back purfling grooves can now be routed, setting the depth of cut appropriately by removing the spacers from the brass guide rod.
 As before, the groove is stopped shy of the back inlay strip.